White Trinidadians and Tobagonians

-Most white Trinidadians and Tobagonians are of Portuguese stock.

-European Trinidadians are often referred to as French Creoles, even if are they are of non-French ancestry such as Spanish, British, Portuguese, or German descent.
+Most white Trinidadians and Tobagonians are of Portuguese descent.
+White Trinidadians are often referred to as French Creoles, even if are they are of non-French ancestry such as Spanish, British, Portuguese, or German descent.

 History

 Before the arrival of Europeans, Trinidad and Tobago was mainly inhabited by various indigenous tribes such as Arawaks, the Caribs, and the Warao people who came to the island via South America.
 Christopher Columbus was the first European to set foot in the island.
 The British brought African slaves to Trinidad and Tobago.

 The first Europeans to discover and settle in Trinidad and Tobago were the Spanish.
 Trinidad was originally a Spanish colony and was under Spanish rule until the British took hold of Trinidad in 1797.
 The French and the English later colonized the islands.
 The French arrived during Spanish colonization.
 Portuguese people were brought to replace freed African slaves.
 Europeans make up to 0.6 percent of Trinidad and Tobago's population.
 Many live in the suburbs of Port of Spain.
 Many Europeans in Trinidad and Tobago are of British, French, Italian, Spanish, Portuguese and German heritage.

 A small population of Portuguese Jews arrived in Trinidad in 1850 to 1900.
 They primarily came from Venezuela, British Honduras (now present-day Belize), and Curaçao.